LuMarans30/AstralSafeServer/README.md

 # AstralSafe
+A basic web server for AstralSafe license generation and validation using Node.js and Express.js.
-A  basic webserver that encrypts and decrypts a message using one time pad and a quantum random string as a key.
+The license is generated using AES and a quantum random key.

 # Usage